ACE Inhibitors

 Toxicity

 When used at therapeutic doses, the risk of toxicity is rare.
 Toxicity is more likely when the drug is used in combination with other antihypertensive drugs or at supratherapeutic doses.
-Captopril is the only ACE inhibitor to penetrate the blood-brain barrier and potentially cause confusion and lethargy.[30]
-Combining ACE inhibitors with other antihypertensive drugs can increase side effects like hyperkalemia, hypotension, and renal failure.
+Captopril is the only ACE inhibitor to penetrate the blood-brain barrier and potentially cause confusion and lethargy.[59]
+Combining ACE inhibitors with other antihypertensive drugs can increase adverse effects like hyperkalemia, hypotension, and renal failure.
 Precaution is required when the patient is given an ACE inhibitor and already receives a potassium-sparing diuretic, NSAIDs, cyclosporine, and anticoagulants.

 For the majority of patients, the effects of poisoning are mild, and close observation is required.
 Hospital admission is indicated when symptoms and signs are more severe.
-Derranged hemodynamic parameters may require supportive therapy with intravenous fluids and inotropic support.[30]
+Derranged hemodynamic parameters may require supportive therapy with intravenous fluids and inotropic and vasopressor support.[59]

 Enhancing Healthcare Team Outcomes